 But, at Christmas, God did not only move earth, He also moved heaven.
 The only witnesses to the birth of Christ, as far we know, were Mary and Joseph.
 They alone experienced the coming of the Son of God into the world He had made.
 Just like today, people carried on with their lives unaware of this one great moment of history.
-There was no one to herald the coming of the King of kings and Lord of lords.
-So God, who had the power to control Caesar's decisions to move the people of the world, now moves heaven.
+There was no one to herald the coming of the King of kings and Lord of lords (see Revelation 17:14, 19:16).
+So God, who had the power to control Caesar's decisions to move the people of the world (Luke 2:1-7), now moves heaven (Luke 2:8-20).

 He was not going to allow the birth of His Son to go unnoticed.
 He sends angels to announce the birth of Jesus.
 He may have used the greatest ruler on earth to ensure that the incarnation would fulfil His ancient promises, but He does not tell princes, kings or even priests that Jesus had been born.
-No, He tells local shepherds, who as a result become the first worshippers of the Good Shepherd.
+No, He tells local shepherds (Luke 2:8-14), who as a result become the first worshippers (Luke 2:15-20) of the Good Shepherd (see John 10:11).

 When I first saw the "Shepherds Fields" just outside Bethlehem, I must confess I was disappointed.
 They were so ordinary.
-I'm not sure what I expected.
-But ordinary is what I got.
+I'm not sure what I expected, but ordinary is what I got.
 They were not much different to the stony fields with scattered sheep I knew of on the Pennine Hills in Lancashire.
 Yet, to such an ordinary place the angels came.
 Earth may not have had the least inkling of the birth of Jesus but the angels were full of it.
 This is a challenge to the hearts of all Christians.
 In a world where Christ is still left out of Christmas, what are we doing to convey the wonder of God's love to this world through the incarnation?
 Like the angels, we should be full of the wonder of God's glory, love, grace and peace.
 How sad that an event so astonishing can be stripped of all its meaning and replaced by excess.
 Christmas is about the power and reality of Christ entering into a world full of need.
 Need which only He could, and still can, meet.
 Christ is still outside of the world's thinking.
 It is for us to relay the fact that Christ is still the answer to man's need.